Redmond Salt helps Stop the Keto Flu

 Within the first two to four days of lowering your carb intake to below 20 total grams a day, you will start showing elevated blood ketones, which marks the start of your body utilizing nutritional ketosis (and lipolysis) and shifting its primary fuel source to fat.
 However, you might have issues with energy, moods, headaches, or other common “keto flu” symptoms.
 To combat the symptoms of keto flu, you first must make sure to keep your water and electrolytes up; this is why salt is so important.
 When becoming keto-adapted, your kidneys release much of the salt (and associated water) that they hold onto with higher-carb diets.
 You need to add more water, salt and electrolytes to ensure that you don’t get dehydrated.
 You also might want to reduce your workouts and activity levels during the first couple weeks.

 A well-formulated ketogenic diet requires getting enough salt, electrolytes and water.
 It is an important part of becoming keto-adapted, especially in the first few weeks after making the switch to keto.
 If you do a carb-up, that will make you retain water (carbohydrates make you retain water) but won’t fix the problem of electrolyte imbalance.
 CLICK HERE for more on carb ups.
-Let’s take a deeper look at electrolytes and their benefits.

 I suggest throwing out your regular table salt and replacing it with a quality mineral-rich sea salt like Redmond Real Salt.
 Redmond Real salt is essential for electrolyte balance and will give you energy.
 After a few months of using Redmond Real Salt, you will likely find that table salt has a chemical-like taste.